Diablo5G/ELK-Stack-Project/README.md

 #### Created an Ansible play to install and configure an ELK instance.

-In this step, you had to:
+In this step, you have to:
 - Add your new VM to the Ansible hosts file.
 - Create a new Ansible playbook to use for your new ELK virtual machine.
 - From your Ansible container, add the new VM to Ansible's hosts file.